zavalit/genmoai-models/README.md

 ## Model Architecture

 Mochi 1 represents a significant advancement in open-source video generation, featuring a 10 billion parameter diffusion model built on our novel Asymmetric Diffusion Transformer (AsymmDiT) architecture.
 Trained entirely from scratch, it is the largest video generative model ever openly released.
 And best of all, it’s a simple, hackable architecture.
+Additionally, we are releasing an inference harness that includes an efficient context parallel implementation.

 Alongside Mochi, we are open-sourcing our video AsymmVAE.
 We use an asymmetric encoder-decoder structure to build an efficient high quality compression model.
 Our AsymmVAE causally compresses videos to a 128x smaller size, with an 8x8 spatial and a 6x temporal compression to a 12-channel latent space.